Esrange: Rocket Activities

-In 1972 the management of Esrange was transferred to the Swedish Space Corporation (SSC).
+Sounding rockets

 Gradually the smaller rockets were complemented by larger rockets reaching higher altitudes, achieving weightlessness for a few minutes when the rocket is above the parts of the atmosphere giving an appreciable friction.
 Three main programmes, Texus, Maser, and Maxus currently dominate the rocket activities at Esrange and support microgravity research for ESA and DLR:

 SSC, jointly with DLR, introduced a new launch service with the Suborbital Express programme launched in 2019.
 Suborbital Express is now integrating the Maser microgravity programme.

-More than 500 rockets have been launched from Esrange since 1966.
+More than 600 rockets have been launched from Esrange since 19 November 1966, On November 11, 2024, Esrange reached the milestone after almost 58 years since operations begun.
 For information on individual rockets, see the List of rockets launched from Esrange.